fabricioaf/Tese-HellenGeremias/README.md

 were used in conjunction with nested cross validation (leave-one-out cross validation for the outer loop and 10-fold cross validation for the inner loop).

-3) The third article aimed to predict life expectance at birth of Brazilian municipalities with more than 10,000 inhabitants using socioeconomic and demographic characteristics.
+3) The third article aimed to predict life expectancy at birth of Brazilian municipalities with more than 10,000 inhabitants using socioeconomic and demographic characteristics.
 For this analysis we used nested cross validation (10-fold cross validation both for outer and inner loop) and the Super Learner algorithm.